Introduction to Entrepreneurship

 4. Make use of incubators/angel funding

-5. Have a good business idea, a clear revenue model
+5. Have a good business idea

 They must have a clear entrepreneurship business plan, marketing strategy, innovative technology or product, and potential to grow big.
-Angel funding may be the best option to raise money under most circumstances, but it doesn’t come easy; you have to go through meetings, negotiations, project appraisals, and personal assessments before getting access to funds.
+Angel funding may be the best option to raise money under most circumstances, but it doesn’t come easy.
+You have to go through meetings, negotiations, project appraisals, and personal assessments before getting access to funds.

-Until such funds are available, you may have to depend on your parents, close friends, family members or even pledge some gold or immovable property to keep going.
+Until such funds are available, you may have to depend on your parents, close friends, and family members or even pledge some gold or immovable property to keep going.

 6. Venture Funding for growth

-Small and medium enterprises now should not be reluctant to embrace new technology due to cost factors as cloud computing has emerged as an affordable option for setting up servers and onsite installation of software.
+Small and medium enterprises now should not be reluctant to embrace new technology due to cost factors, as cloud computing has emerged as an affordable option for setting up servers and onsite installation of software.
 Also, Enterprise Resource Planning (ERP) that integrates all the company functions is available for small and medium enterprises.
-Big data analysis, cheaper storage options in the cloud and efficient CRM (Customer Relationship Management software would go a long way in keeping the company agile.
+Big data analysis, cheaper storage options in the cloud, and efficient CRM (Customer Relationship Management) software would go a long way in keeping the company agile.

 8. Learn about business, understand and invest